-In contrast to the hostel chef, there is always the traveller whose nutritional intake is next to nothing.
+In contrast to the hostel chef, there is always that one traveller whose nutritional intake is next to nothing.
 A character born of that same university student ilk, their diet seems to consist of all things beige.
-If your hostel is fancy enough to supply an oven then the mealtime menu is guaranteed to be chicken nuggets, otherwise it’ll be crisps, pot noodles, or cheesy pasta.
-Against all odds they are alive and well and seem blissfully content with their lifestyle.
+If your hostel is fancy enough to supply an oven then the mealtime menu is guaranteed to be chicken nuggets, otherwise, it’ll be crisps, pot noodles, or cheesy pasta.
+Against all odds, they’re alive and well and seem blissfully content with their lifestyle.

 The One with All the Stories

 No matter what you do and where you go, you will always come across that one person in the hostel who has done something better and will happily tell you about it.
 If you’ve recently climbed a mountain and watched a sunset then chances are they’ve climbed a bigger and better mountain and seen three more sunsets in the most remote and coolest place you can think of.

 You just can’t win with these people, and your only hope is to concentrate on your own travels as something to be proud of even if you didn’t spend four months in a shack somewhere in an isolated part of Peru.